JitenShahani/ApiVersioningDemo-.NET-9/README.md

 ```

 - Injects version directly into the request path (/v1/, /v2/, etc).
-- Requires explicit route configuration in both controllers and minimal APIs.
+- Requires explicit route configuration in both Controllers and Minimal APIs.
 	- Controllers: `[Route ("api/{version:apiVersion}/[controller]")]`
 	- Minimal APIs: `/api/v{version:apiVersion}/...` route paths with `.HasApiVersion(...)` and `.WithApiVersionSet(...)`
-- Enhances discoverability and integrates seamlessly with controllers and minimal endpoints.
+- Enhances discoverability and integrates seamlessly with Controllers and Minimal endpoints.
 Supports version-specific DI and OpenAPI grouping for tools like Swagger UI and Scalar.

 ## ⚙️ Configuration Notes